Dogs of the Week | Ledger Independent – Maysville Online

-Rebecca Cartmell, the director of the Humane Society of Buffalo Trace recently said, “It’s always been our goal to get as many Mason County pets spayed and neutered as possible.”
+There are so many lovely pets to pick from at area shelters and rescues and you may be surprised at the wide variety of healthy, attractive and gentle dogs available.

-The HSBT and the Friends plan to continue their work and will be holding several fundraising events in the upcoming months to raise money for these important surgeries with the goal of cutting down on the unwanted pet population in the county.
-Keep an eye out on Facebook for the Pictures With Santa event.
-Details will be coming soon.
+The situation is dire for many animals.
+By adopting from a shelter or rescue, you’re saving a life.

-For your meet and greet with some of the MCAS’s fabulous dogs, head over to 301 River Drive in Maysville.
+For your meet and greet with some of the Mason County Animal Shelter’s fabulous dogs, head over to 301 River Drive in Maysville.
 Shelter hours have changed.
 The shelter is open to the public Monday through Friday from noon until 4:30 p.m. and from 10 a.m.-12:30 p.m. on Saturdays.
 Adoptions are completed on Tuesdays and Thursdays.
 The MCAS’s phone number is 606-564-6067 or you can email the staff at [email protected] Please check out their Facebook page for more information about the dogs available.

 The Facebook page, Friends of Mason County and Surrounding Counties’ Animals, provides information and pictures of area shelter animals and their own local fosters available for adoption.
 This is also a good place to see found and missing dogs and cats.
 Follow their page for updates and to show your support for the movement.
 The Friends have also set up Amazon, Chewy and Walmart gift registries on their page for the community to donate much-needed items to help foster families care for and neuter/spay their canine and feline charges.